-The Zypcom Z34-SL and Z34-PL are advanced modems with powerful digital signal processing features for high speed communications.
+The Zypcom Z34-SC and Z34-PC are technologically advanced modems with many powerful features for communicating into the twenty-first century.
 The more you know more about your modem, the more you can do with it.
 But like most people, you are probably anxious to get your modem online as soon as possible and will consult the manual only as necessary.
-This chapter, therefore, contains only the information you'll need to get the Z34-SL and Z34-PL installed on your PC and running on an asynchronous data dial-up communication link.
+This chapter, therefore, contains only the information you'll need to get the Z34-SC and Z34-PC installed on your PC and running on an asynchronous data dial-up communication link.

-You'll learn about the communication software you might need, how to connect the Z34-SL and Z34-PL to your computer, and how to run basic tests.
+You'll learn about the communication software you might need, how to connect the Z34-SC and Z34-PC to your computer, and how to run basic tests.
 You'll also be presented with some setup tips, dialing commands, and other ready information.
-Once the Z34-SL and Z34-PL are operational, you can browse through the rest of the manual at your leisure.
+Once the Z34-SC and Z34-PC are operational, you can browse through the rest of the manual at your leisure.

-The Z34-SL and Z34-PL packages come with a modem, a User's Guide, a Windows drivers diskette for Windows 95, SuperVoice communication software and manual, a telephone cable (RJ11-RJ11), a power supply (Z34-SL only).
+The Z34-SC and Z34-PC packages come with a modem, a User's Guide, a Windows drivers diskette for Windows 95, SuperVoice communication software and manual, a telephone cable (RJ11-RJ11), a power supply (Z34-SC only), and an external MIC (Z34-PC only).
 For either modem, you must provide a telephone line terminated with a modular jack, as well as a screwdriver.
-For the Z34-SL, you must provide a serial modem cable to connect the modem to your PC.
+For the Z34-PC, you must also provide a set of speakers and/or a phono plug cable (i.e., a mini-RC cable) if you use sound in your PC.
+For the Z34-SC, you must also provide a serial modem cable to connect the modem to your PC.
 Check with your PC dealer for the correct one for your machine.
 Normally, a standard modem cable will have pins 1 through 8 and 20.

-Z34-PL COM Port and IRQ Settings or Plug-and-Play Settings
+Z34-PC COM Port and IRQ Settings or Plug-and-Play Settings

-If you have the Z34-PL, you must, first of all before installing it, either set your modem to a COM port and IRQ or set up your modem for Plug-and-Play.
-If you know your system has a free COM port and Interrupt (IRQ) (perhaps because you are replacing a lower-speed modem), use those settings on your Z34-PL.
+If you have the Z34-PC, you must, first of all before installing it, either set your modem to a COM port and IRQ or set up your modem for Plug-and-Play.
+If you know your system has a free COM port and Interrupt (IRQ) (perhaps because you are replacing a lower-speed modem), use those settings on your Z34-PC.
 If you do not know of an available COM port and IRQ, then try Plug-and-Play.
 Plug-and-Play is Microsoft technology that will attempt to find the free settings available and assign your modem a COM port and IRQ that will make your modem operational.
 However, this sometimes does not work and is difficult to recover from once Plug-and-Play does an incorrect assignment.